Advertiser Disclosure

 Global Entry Program

 LAS has Global Entry kiosks for passengers who have been approved.
-Applicants who have been conditionally approved need to arrange an interview at an Enrollment Center to complete their application.
-LAS has an Enrollment Center in Terminal 3 open Monday through Friday from 8 a.m. to 4 p.m. and also has Enrollment on Arrival daily from 10 a.m. to 7 p.m.
+Applicants who have been conditionally approved need to arrange an interview at an enrollment center to complete their application.
+LAS has an enrollment center in Terminal 3, level 2, open Monday through Friday from 8 a.m. to 4 p.m. and also has Enrollment on Arrival daily from 10 a.m. to 7 p.m.

 CLEAR

-LAS has CLEAR lanes at all security checkpoints apart from the Terminal 3 innovation checkpoint.
-All checkpoints, excluding the C/D gates checkpoint, are open daily from 4 a.m. to 8 p.m., and the C/D checkpoints are open daily from 4 a.m. to 10 p.m.
+CLEAR lanes are at all security checkpoints apart from the Terminal 3 innovation checkpoint.
+All checkpoints, excluding the C gates checkpoint, are open daily from 4 a.m. to 8 p.m., and the C checkpoints are open daily from 4 a.m. to 10 p.m.

-LAS has a CLEAR Enrollment Center in Terminal 2 near check-in, although you can enroll at the above checkpoints within the same hours.
+LAS has a CLEAR Enrollment Center in Terminal 1, level 2, near check-in.

 LAS Airport Lounges

-There are 6 lounges at LAS, with 3 offering day-pass access (for a fee) to all passengers, regardless of travel class or frequent flyer status.
+There are 7 lounges at LAS, 3 of which offer day-pass access (for a fee) to all passengers, regardless of travel class or frequent flyer status.

-Note that the 2 USO lounges are reserved exclusively for active military personnel and their dependents.
+The 2 USO lounges are exclusively for active military personnel and their dependents.

 SCROLL FOR MORE